vesor/notes/jupyternotebook.md

 ## use both python2 and python3 in jupyter

-    pip2 install jupyter (Try pip install IPython==5.0 jupyter, if the err says not compatible to IPython 6.0) pip3 install jupyter
+    pip2 install jupyter (Try pip2 install IPython==5.0 jupyter, if the err says not compatible to IPython 6.0) pip3 install jupyter

     python2 -m ipykernel install --user